aflashyrhetoric/aflashyrhetoric.github.io/content/posts/amplify.md

 If you've any ambition or empathy at all, the answer is no. Unless you're one of the exorbitantly wealthy people whose social circles entirely exclude people of the middle and lower classes, it's safe to say that either you or someone you know is suffering.

 Alright, so we're not in a Utopia.
-Moving on:
+Next question:

-Are we making progress to *change* things to the way they should be?
+Are we making progress, though?
 Are we getting closer to some ideal?

 I think yes.
 There are politicians, charities, individuals, and institutions that are actively and strategically trying to improve the state of society.
 We're making progress.

-Now, a third question: Are we making progress *fast enough*?
+Now, my third and last question for now: Are we making progress *fast enough*?
+Enough to offset the damage that is being consistently doled out?

-I think not.

-I'm here to discuss the men, women, and legal clauses that have rebranded the trudge through a convoluted maze as "The American Dream."
-The ones who literally use formulas to make sure you're not too content, not too sad, but just content enough to remain an inert and loyal consumer.
-The ones who perpetuate the illusion of choice.
+I think, no. Hell no. Absolutely not.
+I see the world in flames and am confounded as to how this came to be.

+Let me preface it all with a final aside: For a time, I dismissed my own thoughts before someone else could.
+Before you could.
+I didn't want to be the conspiracy theorist with the tin hat.
+But my assertion is this.
+If you read this text with the sole exclusive goal of seeking the unfiltered truth, you'll want a tin hat too.
+And you'll be mad.

+Let's remember this.
+The shadow of an unseen object changes with point from which the light is cast.
+My hope is that by casting a thousand lights, we may come to recognize the truths that matter and use it to fight back.

 ---

-So let's talk about it:

 ##### Discredit naysayers & uphold cheap loyalty
 - Brand wars